matterport/Mask_RCNN/README.md

 # Getting Started
-Start by cloning this dataset and downloading the GDXray dataset.
+Start by cloning this repository and downloading the GDXray dataset.

 ## Training on GDXray Casting Set

 ```sh